BalestraPatrick/HapticButton/README.md

 `HapticButton` replicates the behavior of the buttons in the iOS 10 and 11 Control Center as well as in the Home app.
 A device with 3D Touch is required to fully experience the haptic feedback on supported devices.
 It is implemented as a subclass of `UIControl`, so feel free to further customize it to your needs.

 The user is required to press the button and activate 3D Touch with a minimum pressure threshold (you can specify the minimum value to trigger the button via the `feedbackThreshold` property).
-This allows for a cool interaction that gives an haptic feedback to the user when the button is triggered. 👍
+This allows for a cool interaction that gives a haptic feedback to the user when the button is triggered. 👍

 For the best experience, install the example on a device. 📱